Construction Costs in Los Angeles

 Pools, Sport Courts, and Site Amenities

-On most luxury residential projects in Los Angeles, the exterior amenity program is a significant part of the budget.
-Pools, spas, sport courts, outdoor kitchens, and motor courts are standard expectations in the markets we work in, and owners consistently want to understand what these items cost.
+On most high-end residential projects in Los Angeles, the exterior amenity program is a significant part of the budget.
+Pools, spas, sport courts, outdoor kitchens, and motor courts are standard expectations on properties in these markets, and owners consistently want to understand what these items cost.
 These costs are typically part of the site development budget, but they deserve separate attention because they represent some of the largest individual line items outside the building itself.

 Swimming Pools and Spas

-Several features push pool costs significantly beyond the base range.
-Vanishing-edge (infinity) pools require specialized structural engineering, a concealed catch basin below the edge, high-performance recirculation pumps, and precision construction tolerances that add $25,000 to $50,000 or more to the pool cost.
+Several features push pool costs well beyond the base range.
+Vanishing-edge (infinity) pools require specialized structural engineering, a concealed catch basin below the edge, high-performance recirculation pumps, and precision construction tolerances that push the total well above a standard pool configuration.
 On hillside properties with views, the vanishing edge is often the centerpiece of the exterior program, and the structural and waterproofing requirements to build it on a slope add further cost.
 Integrated spas, perimeter-overflow designs, water features, fire features, and pool automation systems each add to the total.
 On properties where the pool is built into a hillside or requires significant excavation, the site preparation cost for the pool alone can rival the cost of the pool itself.

 Pool/Spa Scope Typical Cost Range Notes